gurubamal/success_taste/README.md

 3)  Run :

-	vagrant up ; ./final_touch.sh
+	vagrant up

-If it gets interrupted, it will be some issue at your end (scripts are already ok tested); check for its output; it is either a resources issue in your device or vagrant related most of the time.
-You can re-run commands if it looks intermittent.
+	./final_touch.sh

+once commands are executed, go to vagrant@192.168.58.6 (password is vagrant) and check pods if calico and coredns are running or not. use command:
+	kubectl get pods -A -w

 NOTE: I have observed that script (2nd command "vagrant ssh node6  -c '/vagrant/05_post_join_control.sh'" ) sometimes can have issue in windows, so you can directly use following commands in node6 (ssh to node6 using "vagrant ssh node6" from you local machine):
 RUN FOLLOWING IN node6 COMMANDLINE: